ChrisRavo/ChrisRavo/README.md

 ### About Me
 Hi there!
-I'm Christopher Ravenscroft, a passionate software developer with a keen interest in web development and artificial intelligence.
-I love turning ideas into reality through coding and continuously expanding my skills in the ever-evolving tech world.
+I'm Christopher Ravenscroft, an aspiring data scientist currently immersed in my masters studies.
+With a background in Mathematics,  ...

 ### Education